NahomWondimu/NahomWondimu/README.md

 ### 🤝 Referrals & Collaborations
 I grow best by working with others.
 Current collabs include:
-- **Holy Wearhouse Startup** — Developed a reverse image search algorithm that works by managing a vector database.
+- **Holy Wearhouse Startup** — Worked with a startup to develop a reverse image search capability for an e-commerce store that works by managing a vector database.
 - **Tsinat Institute** — Assisted in development and currently maintain organization's web page at [tsinat.org](https://tsinat.org).
 Hosts 100+ registered users in the local Ethiopian & Eritrean community.
-- **Hackathons** — Bitcamp 2025 (SafeHub, CyberSafe).
+- **Hackathons** — Worked with a team on Bitcamp 2025 (SafeHub, CyberSafe).

 ---

 ### 🧰 Languages & Tools
-Python · Java · C++ · Go · JavaScript · Bash · Linux · Docker · AWS · React · Django · SQL · Wireshark
+Python · Java · C/C++ · Rust · Go · JavaScript · Java · Bash · Linux · Docker · AWS · React · Django · SQL · Wireshark · Metasploit

 ---